-The C-OSS receives and collects all path requests for PaPs placed via PCS until X-8.

-The C-OSS offers a single point of contact to the applicants, allowing them to request and receive answers regarding corridor capacity for international freight trains crossing at least one border on a corridor in one single operation.
+The C-OSS publishes the PaP catalogue at X-11 in PCS, inspects it in cooperation with IMs/ABs, and performs all needed corrections of errors detected by any of the involved parties until X-10.5.
+Applicants can submit their requests until X-8.
+The C-OSS offers a single point of contact to applicants, allowing them to submit requests and receive answers regarding corridor capacity for international freight trains crossing at least one border on a corridor in one single operation.